Environmental Health Officers look at these areas of water quality.

 Private water supplies

-The Private Water Supplies Regulations 2009 came into force on 1 January 2010 and apply to all private water supplies intended for human consumption.
+The Private Water Supplies Regulations (England) apply to all private water supplies intended for human consumption.
 This includes water for domestic purposes such as drinking, cooking, food preparation and washing, as well as water used for food production purposes.

 The Private Water Supplies Regulations require councils to:

-Complete a risk assessment of all Private Water Supplies (PWS) in the first five years after the Regulations come into force.
+Complete a risk assessment of all Private Water Supplies (PWS).

 This does not apply to supplies serving single non–commercial properties, unless a risk assessment is requested by the owner.